 - When steaming, plan on a cup of water lasting about 10 minutes before evaporating.
 You may need to replenish water often with some recipes.
 Water must not come higher than the bottom of the roasting rack.

 - Base roasting pan is dishwasher safe, however, the roasting rack and lid are not.
-They are so easy to clean, I don't even bother with the dishwasher.
+But they are easy to clean by hand.

 - The unit may be used as a buffet server to keep foods warm for 30 minutes up to 12 hours.